Metaphor Re Fantazio is an All New RPG from the Persona Team | Attack of the Fanboy

 Check out the complete gameplay and reveal trailer below.

-It seems that Atlus has been busy over the past few years as they have recently released Persona 3 Portable and Persona 4 Golden earlier this year and now have Persona 3 Remake slated for early 2024 and Metaphor Re Fantazio.
+It seems that Atlus has been busy over the past few years as they have recently released Persona 3 Portable and Persona 4 Golden earlier this year and now have Persona 3 Remake and Metaphor Re Fantazio for 2024.
 If any developer can handle all this work and still do a phenomenal job, it is Atlus.